 I was born in Inverness in Scotland and I began Judo at the age of 4 with my father, Robert, being my first coach.
 When I was 8 I entered my first Judo competition where I won my first gold medal and I fell in love with the competition experience.
 When I was 13 I became a member of the GB Judo Team and travelled and competed all over for international competitions and camps for both Scotland and Great Britain, and my sights were always on competing at the Commonwealth Games representing Team Scotland in 2014.
-At the Commonwealth Games I achieved a silver medal.
+At the Commonwealth Games, I achieved a silver medal.
 I was also very proud to be part of this Team as the Judo team broke the record for being the most successful team at the Commonwealth Games for Scotland.
-I then decided to do something completely different and move over to Vietnam for 5 months were I worked as an English teacher.
+I then decided to do something completely different and move over to Vietnam for 5 months where I worked as an English teacher.

-In January 2017 I underwent my final operation on the way to a full recovery, yet due to my injuries I will no longer be able to compete.
+In January 2017 I underwent my final operation on the way to a full recovery, yet due to my injuries, I will no longer be able to compete.
 I enjoy going to schools to truly prove to children that you can overcome anything that you fight for when you put your mind to